 Real-World Setup Ideas for Different Kitchen Layouts

-- Kitchen decor that prioritizes vent access and washable surfaces
+- Kitchen decor that puts vent access and washable surfaces at the top of the list.

-- Storage solutions near prep zones to reduce trips and improve cleanup
+- Storage solutions right by your prep zones to cut down on unnecessary trips and make cleanup easier.

-- Clear, labeled storage for filters and airflow maintenance
+- Clear, labeled storage for your filters and anything you need for airflow maintenance, so you’re not playing hide-and-seek.

-- Efficient, streamlined layouts that keep air moving and citations minimal
+- Efficient, streamlined layouts that keep the air moving and minimize unnecessary complications.

 Conclusion